wacncontent/CustomizeTool/output/articles/storage/storage-dotnet-how-to-use-files.md

 Azure Storage Analytics now supports metrics for File storage.
 With metrics data, you can trace requests and diagnose issues.

-You can enable metrics for File storage from the Azure portal.
+You can enable metrics for File storage from the Azure Management Portal.
 You can also enable metrics programmatically by calling the Set File Service Properties operation via the REST API, or one of its analogues in the Storage Client Library.

 ## File storage FAQ